ivgnk/Math-on-Python/README.md

 ## testing the operation of functions from scipy.optimize

-'''
+'''diff
-**Testing of optimization functions is necessary, in red
+**Testing of optimization functions is necessary in red
 because optimization as a kind of solving [incorrect problems](https://en.wikipedia.org/wiki/Well-posed_problem)
 can give solutions much different from the real ones**
 '''